-Biofuels are proven to reduce harmful greenhouse gases (GHGs) by up to 99% compared to fossil fuels and make meaningful reductions to hydrocarbon emissions and aromatic compounds - which are known carcinogens, as well as emissions of smog-forming particulates and carbon monoxide.
+The ethanol that GreenField makes is proven to reduce harmful greenhouse gases (GHGs) by over 60% compared to fossil fuels and make meaningful reductions to hydrocarbon emissions and aromatic compounds - which are known carcinogens, as well as emissions of smog-forming particulates and carbon monoxide.
+New engineering developments continue to improve ethanol's score on these important indexes.

 The more biofuels we use in our fuel pool, the greater the environmental and health benefits will be.
-There are no technical barriers to expanding inclusion requirements for renewable diesel from 2 to 5%, and doing so will encourage greater investment in Canada.
+There are no technical barriers to expanding inclusion requirements for ethanol 5 to 10%, and biodiesel from 2 to 5%; doing so will encourage greater investment in Canada and Canadian businesses.
 At the same time, expanding renewable diesel use into other sectors such as marine, rail, mining, power engines, and oil sands expansion would make significant emissions reductions from otherwise extremely carbon intensive industries.